jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/2-2 Why we need InstructLab.md

 However sometimes they need updating because:

-- they need to be kept them fresh and up todate
+- They need to be kept them fresh and up todate
 - Models may need to be 'tweeked' pre-trained models to enhance elements of their knowledge
 - There are limits to augmenting models with RAG
 - Fine-tuning is highly skilled and complex